Contexter/FountainAI-Eco-System/README.md

   A shell script that acts as the container’s entrypoint.
 It typically decides whether to start the service (using Uvicorn) or run tests (using pytest).

 - **main.py:**
   Contains the entire FastAPI application.
-It includes extended header comments describing the service, configuration setup, database initialization, authentication, Pydantic models, helper functions (e.g., for service discovery), endpoint definitions (with semantic metadata), custom OpenAPI generation, and the application’s entry point.
+It includes extended header comments describing the service, configuration setup, database initialization, authentication, Pydantic models, helper functions (e.g., for service discovery and notifications), endpoint definitions (with semantic metadata), custom OpenAPI generation, and the application’s entry point.

 - **tests/test_main.py:**
   Contains a comprehensive test suite that validates the service’s functionality.
 Tests should simulate external dependencies (using monkeypatching) to ensure isolated testing.